ApayRus/keyboard-tutorial/tutorial/keyboard10.md

 ![](./images/Peek%202022-06-16%2016-52.gif)

-Now resizing happens in 30% of 1 sec, and color pulsation in 100% of 1 sec.
+Now resize happens in 30% of 1 sec, and color pulsation in 100% of 1 sec.

 ### Animated resize (transform)

-Instead of `width/height` changing, lets we use another css prop `transform`.
+Instead of `width/height` changing, lets we use another CSS prop `transform`.

 styles.css